Chaozs/Frostbite/README.md

 # Frostbite

 A horror/survival game, in which the protagonist must reach shelter in the midst of the blistering dark winter.
-In this terrain, something eerie lurks on the shadows.
+In this terrain, something eerie lurks in the shadows.

 This project is for the Final Project deliverable at McMaster University for the course SE/CS 4GC3 (Winter 2019 term).